FAMILY DIGITAL WELLNESS GUIDE

 Catfishing – Using a fake identity or persona to befriend strangers online, often for romantic relationships.

-CIPA – The Children’s Internet Protection Act addresses concerns about children’s access to obscene or harmful online content by requiring minimum internet access and monitoring policies of schools and libraries that receive certain federal communications services discounts.
+CIPA – The Children’s Internet Protection Act (CIPA) was enacted by Congress in 2000 to address concerns about children’s access to obscene or harmful online content by requiring minimum internet access and monitoring policies of schools and libraries that receive certain federal communications services discounts.
 (Federal Communications Commission)

 Circadian Rhythm – The body’s internal clock that helps us stay awake during the day and sleep at night.

-Clickbait – A piece of Internet content that is created with the specific intention of getting users to click on its link, often through flashy or intriguing headlines.
+Clickbait – A piece of internet content that is created with the specific intention of getting users to click on its link, often through flashy or exaggerated headlines.

 Cognition – The brain’s process of taking in, understanding, and reflecting upon information.